You must have heard the tales of Mughal Emperor Akbar, his longing pain to bear a child, his famous chief, Birbal, and his ‘Navratans’ (Nine Gems)!

 - Tuk-tuk is easily available from Agra to Sikandra.
 You can also use Uber or OLA.

 The thing that will impress you the most is the peaceful atmosphere.
 You could hear the sound of birds, the tinkling of leaves, and the rustlings of the wind.

-Only a handful amount of people visit this place as most tourists unintentionally ignore it due to the glare of the Taj Mahal.
-But with this post, I want to say, Agra is much more than Taj.
+Only a handful of people visit this place as most tourists unintentionally ignore it due to the glare of the Taj Mahal.
+But with this post, I want to say Agra is much more than Taj.

-This place is worth visiting, doesn’t matter if you’re a history buff, peace lover, or passionate photographer.
-Hope this article will help you in the same.
+This place is worth visiting, and it doesn’t matter if you’re a history buff, peace lover, or passionate photographer.
+I hope this article will help you in the same.